casawolice/velocitytohtml-loader/README.md

 # velocitytohtml-loader
-velocity to html ,depends on velocity.js
+velocity to html ,depends on velocityjs